Firestorm980/Hijax/README.md

 jQuery Hijax
 ============

-# A Note Before Starting
+# :warning: A Note Before Starting

-This project is only maintained by me, and not very actively since it is only a side project.
-It should mostly work out of the box.
-If you do find a problem, make sure to open an issue and maybe even make a pull request that fixes it.
+At this point, this project is deprecated.
+Other, better options are available that don't need jQuery.
 If you choose to use it in production, use at your own risk.

 # Introduction